Life of the Yarra

 Cremorne Rail Riverbank (Part 1)

-Take a seat on the zigzag bench seats and observe the beautiful areas that are tucked along this stretch of the river.
-Tune in to hear why the river was re-routed and realigned in the late 19th century and learn about the pressures that the Yarra faces in these lower reaches.
+Sit on the zigzag bench seats and observe the beautiful areas tucked along this stretch of the river.
+Tune in to hear why the river was re-routed and realigned in the late 19th century and learn about the pressures the Yarra faces in these lower reaches.

 Download Transcript - Life of the Yarra - Cremorne Rail Riverbank Part 1(PDF, 257KB)